renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/sbom.md

 ## Scanning

-Trivy can take an SBOM attestation as input and scan for vulnerabilities.
-Currently, Trivy supports CycloneDX-type attestation.
+Vul can take an SBOM attestation as input and scan for vulnerabilities.
+Currently, Vul supports CycloneDX-type attestation.

 In the following example, Cosign can get an CycloneDX-type attestation and vul scan it.
 You must create CycloneDX-type attestation before trying the example.